chenyur/patch_rt.SC2/README.md

 Hope this makes starting/returning to Broodwar easier from SC2!

 ## Quick guide
-1. Download SC2.patch_rt.mpq
+1. Download patch_rt.mpq from this page
-2. Rename it patch_rt.mpq
-3. Backup your existing patch_rt.mpq in Broodwar folder
+2. Backup your existing patch_rt.mpq in Broodwar folder
-4. Replace old patch_rt.mpq with the one you just downloaded
+3. Replace old patch_rt.mpq with the one you just downloaded

 Revert to your backup if anything breaks!